Ilfracombe Women’s Fight Club

 She chinned him.
 The organiser began shouting about abuse in the workplace and fished out a clipboard.
 That was the last straw.
 Clipboards are like a red rag to a bull where Vom is concerned, at which she swiftly flung her stool at him and the whole crowd whipped up into a brawl.
 There’s still a folding chair on the roof of the Rising Sun pub, and someone’s cockerel weather vane is well buggered.

-Notwithstanding, we did have a very pleasant afternoon.
-We got Vom out of the nick by fibbing dreadfully about menopause and the effects on the female temper.
-The fact that it was recently International Women’s Day helped, I feel.
-So we decided we’d take the Cliff Top Railway which was like a bone-shaking water-powered lift with definite issues of altitude sickness and alarming perspective.
+Later, we decided we’d take the Cliff Top Railway which was like a bone-shaking water-powered lift providing the traveller with issues of altitude sickness and alarming perspective.
 I managed to keep things jolly while Vom orated that the whole system is designed to dupe the visitor.
 She claimed it’s solely for thick people to stand at the bottom, squint up with mouths open like dead fish, pay thruppence, then stand at the top only to squint down with mouths open like dead fish, then be conned out of sixpence for tea and a bun without the pleasure of ‘feeding dangerous gulls’.
 We almost avoided a fight in the carriage, when Vom stated nobody who lives in the Midlands should be allowed to travel outside the Midlands.
-Mr and Mrs Ivor Mirkin of Edgebaston were restrained while she rambled, and their sudden fall over the side will remain a mystery.
+Mr and Mrs Ivor Merkin of Edgebaston were restrained while she rambled, and their sudden fall over the side will thankfully remain a mystery.
 All in all, it was a lovely view and all was going well.
-Then we had to get Folly out of the Poison Unit, as she’d eaten something in someone’s clifftop garden and began hallucinating and frothing.
-To be honest, I didn’t notice for twenty minutes.
+Then, an hour later, we had to take Folly to the Poison Unit.
+She’d eaten something in someone’s clifftop garden and began hallucinating and frothing.
+To be blattidly honest, I didn’t notice for twenty minutes.

 Clattery thing that attracks people who say ‘Ooh look Stan!’

 Oh, and one more.
 We were a party of four.
-Where in the name of Zeus’s nutsack is Aunt Bench?
+Where in the name of Zeus’s Nutsack is Aunt Bench?

 Wesley is a tortoise.

 It’s so frustrating, he doesn’t ‘do’ anything.
 Well, actually, that’s a slight untruth, he did at first.
 His head came out, he moved his mouth like an elderly man demanding sustenance, then retreated when he saw me.
-Now he is dreadfully quiet.
+Now, he is dreadfully quiet.

 So I’m lumbered with a sedentary tortoise.
 He doesn’t appear to enjoy entertainment.

-hope he might like some light music.
-So I put on La Tapatia radio from Mexico.
+I decided to ditch the ‘flinging’ idea at two o’clock due to his look of total disdain, I don’t think he knows about the Arguineguin Tortoise Flingers.
+So, I put on La Tapatia radio from Mexico, in the hope he may welcome some light music.
 But he didn’t move.
 I performed shadow puppets, I made a batman mask by turning my hands inside out over my eyes.
 Nothing.
 I did the classic – here is the church, here is the steeple – but the ungrateful little boggart gave me nothing to work with.

 So I thought – food.

 I had flageolet beans with goat’s rue and tree bark for dinner.
+Then I decided to throw in my neighbours’ buggered chicken, Len, he’s on his last legs anyway.
+Then I threw in a bhuna sauce.

 And thought he might like some……………………..